xiaoqinghuanglab/CPMM/README.md

 # CPLMM: Longitudinal Plasma Proteomics Analysis Package

-**CPLMM** is designed for **longitudinal plasma proteomics analysis**, with a special focus on modeling disease onset and progression (e.g., Alzheimer's disease).
+**RPackage** is designed for **longitudinal plasma proteomics analysis**, with a special focus on modeling disease onset and progression (e.g., Alzheimer's disease).
 It integrates preprocessing, change-point mixed models, statistical tests, survival analysis, and publication-style visualization.

 ## Table of Contents